eugenehp/react-native-randomness/README.md

 # react-native-randomness

-Generate random bytes using native functions in Kotlin and Objective-C.
+Secure generatation of random bytes using native functions in Kotlin and Objective-C.

 ## Example